Q&A with Parisa Kabiri Moghaddam ’20

 It’s difficult to narrow them down!
 But I would say, going abroad for a semester to London, getting engaged in comedy, learning about academic interests I never knew I had and the amazing people I have met here.

 Most surprising moments?

-I’ve been pleasantly surprised by how natural it feels to be in a college environment.
-After an entire educational life of being in school from 8 a.m. to 3 p.m., five days a week, with seven back-to-back classes, I thought it would feel foreign to have only four classes all spread out.
-Not to mention living in a place so far away from family, home, and familiarity.
-I haven’t really had a moment where I’ve had to step back and think, “Whoa, I’m actually in college,” which is how I thought I would be feeling 24/7 in the adjustment period after moving in.
+When I first arrived to Skidmore, I was pleasantly surprised by how natural it felt to be in a college environment.
+After an entire life of being in school from 8 a.m. to 3 p.m., five days a week, with seven back-to-back classes, I thought it would feel foreign to have just four or five classes all spread out, not to mention living in a place so far away from family, home and familiarity.
+Coming from California, I have now found a second home at Skidmore on the East Coast, and I am going to find it hard to pull myself away at the end of senior year.

 Advice on applying ED?

 Visit the school!
 You can do all of the research in the world and imagine that a college is the perfect one for you, then visit the campus and be completely disappointed because it just doesn’t feel quite right.
-I think it is important to be confident in your decision because it’s a commitment to the next four years of your life, some say arguably the best ones.
-Speaking for myself, applying Early Decision was one of the best decisions I’ve made, but I think that is likely because I was positive that I wanted to be here.
+The opposite can also be true.
+I think that if you are considering applying ED, it is important to be confident in your decision because it’s a commitment to the next four years of your life, some say arguably the best ones.
+Speaking for myself, applying Early Decision was one of the best decisions I’ve made, but I think that is likely because I was positive that I wanted to be here at Skidmore.